Member Login

 Lead Partner Organisation

-The ARM Hub (and Australian Cobotics Centre) are hosting Dr Steph Hutchinson through an Australian Network for Art & Technology (ANAT) Residency over the second half of 2022.
+The ARM Hub (and Australian Cobotics Centre) hosted Dr Steph Hutchinson through an Australian Network for Art & Technology (ANAT) Residency in the second half of 2022.

 ANAT’s prestigious flagship program has supported creative research collaborations between more than 100 artists and scientists, since it was established in 2004.